Novice Hockey :: Game Play Guidelines

 - The main score clock can be used to keep time for both games simultaneously.

-- No score is kept, and no game sheets are necessary.
+- No score is kept.

 The rules for half-ice novice game play have been created to maximize player engagement by increasing opportunities to interact with the puck and other players.
 A simplified version of the game allows younger players to focus on elements of the game they enjoy most.